Acoped/InfiniSweeper/README.md

 # Infinisweeper

-A mineweeper clone allowing for insanely large minesweeper boards (>10 times the current Guiness World Record from 2015!).
+A minesweeper clone allowing for insanely large minesweeper boards (>10 times the current Guiness World Record from 2015!).
 I might attempt multiplayer functionality too at a later date.

 ## Building a standalone .exe instructions